eileenvert/data-compliance-research/README.md

 ## CCPA (California Consumer Privacy Act)

 ### notes on intent
 - focuses heavily on consumers' rights to control the use of their data.
 Includes the right to: know *whether* info collected, request the specific categories of information a business collects, know *what* info collected, decline the sale of info, request deletion of personal information, **equality of service and price even when these rights are exercised**, .
-Implements default to non-collection for children under 16 years old.
+Implements a default to non-collection for children under 16 years old.
 ### Scope
 - applies to businesses that collect information in california or sell goods and services in California-- even if not located there
 - in order to apply one of the following criteria must also be met: $25m+ annual revenue, possess personal data of >50,000 "consumers, households, or devices," earn more than half annual revenue selling consumers' personal data [link](https://www.dickinson-wright.com/news-alerts/californias-data-privacy-law)